Andrey-Omelyanuk/mobx-orm/readme.md

 Warning: it is not mobx-orm from npm package

-Check tests for understanding how to use.
+Check ./e2e tests for understanding how to use the lib.